 This means strictly no torn jeans, shirts without sleeves, translucent clothing, or gym gear.
 Gentleman are requested to wear a collared shirt, full-length trousers, and closed shoes.

 As always for women in Dubai, respect the rules of no excessive cleavage, covered shoulders, no short skirts.
 Women are requested to wear a suit or dress, long skirt or dressy slacks and top.
 UAE National Dress is welcome.

 There are several other dining options at Burj al Arab to look out for at both lunch and dinner time across the Burj Al Arab’s diverse range of restaurants.

-Specialising in French cuisine, Al Muntaha offers a Friday Brunch experience with international buffet “Le Grand Petit Dejeuner“, described as ” an innovative interpretation of seasonal cuisine, artistically combining the finest of ingredients from around the globe into stylish masterpieces”.
+Specialising in French cuisine, Al Muntaha offers a weekend Brunch experience with the international buffet “Le Grand Petit Dejeuner“, described as ” an innovative interpretation of seasonal cuisine, artistically combining the finest of ingredients from around the globe into stylish masterpieces”.
 Situated on the 27th floor, this is one of Dubai’s best dining experiences with a view.